 Software is mostly built according to experts opinions.
 These 7 data driven software engineering books show us another way to a productive and sustainable pace.

-In french, we say “Le cordonnier est toujours le plus mal chaussé” which I found an English equivalent in “the shoemaker’s son always goes barefoot”.
+Here is a French saying “Le cordonnier est toujours le plus mal chaussé”.
+I found an English equivalent in “the shoemaker’s son always goes barefoot”.
 I believe this is nowhere more true than in the software industry!

-“Software is eating the world” they say.
+“Software is eating the world!”
 Software is now able to do things that only humans used to be.
-So why the hell are we driving our projects as if we were a horde of amateur hitch hikers ?
+Why the hell are we driving our projects as if we were a horde of amateur hitchhikers?

 Being data driven would allow us to answer questions such as :

-- What are the estimated cost and value of increasing our test coverage of 1%?
+- What are the estimated cost and value of increasing our test coverage by 1%?

-Details a very practical guide about the lean startup process, which is a very good starting point to any kind of lean software development.
+Details a very practical guide about the lean startup process.
+It’s a very good starting point to any kind of lean software development.

-This book explains with real world examples how to use Kanban board to control your work queues and improve your flow of work, a real basic for any lean product development.
+This book explains with real world examples how to use Kanban board to control your work queues and improve your flow of work.
+A true classic for any lean product development.